-Barmouth - Open All Year
+Open All Year

 Barmouth’s ‘cathedral’ sits above the town and was funded by the widow of Mr Perrins of Worcester Sauce fame.
 The church is open daily for visitors (free entry but donations welcome) and the interior is well worth seeing.
-Also within the church is the Barmouth History Museum, a fascinating collection of pictures, artifacts and information boards charting the history of Barmouth from its days as a tiny fishing village through to the modern day.
+Also within the church is the Barmouth History Museum, a fascinating collection of pictures, artefacts and information boards charting the history of Barmouth from its days as a tiny fishing village through to the modern day.

 Overlooked by many visitors this original Victorian reading room is a little gem.
 The corrugated iron building on the quay looks very unprepossessing but go inside (through the front door and then immediately right) and you’ll find a space that has changed very little in decades.
 Full of maritime memorabilia along with papers and magazines the Sailors’ Institute is a fascinating time capsule.
 Open daily.